UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

          :class: dropdown

       Run ``source conda_init.sh`` to initialise your shell (bash) to be able to run ``conda activate`` and ``conda deactivate`` etcetera instead of ``source activate``.
 It will modify (append) your ``.bashrc`` file.

+Next steps are the same for all clusters

 3. Create the conda environment
 4. Activate the conda environment by: source activate <conda-env-name>
 5. Now do your work!